 October 12, 2017

 From the moment you arrive, you’re never far from exciting things to do in Nova Scotia.
 This province is famous for many things, but it’s also home to many off-the-beaten-path adventures for you to discover.
-If you’re interested in doing something different when you step off The CAT, the mv Fundy Rose, or the mv Confederation or mv Holiday Island, you’re in luck.
+If you’re interested in doing something different when you step off The CAT, MV Fundy Rose, or Northumberland Ferries, you’re in luck.
 Here are 7 of our favourite things to do in Nova Scotia that you might not know about.

 Nova Scotians are well known for being sweet, so it’s no wonder Sugar Moon Farm calls the province home!
 This maple syrup farm is in the sugar woods on Nova Scotia’s north shore, about 45 minutes from the NFL Ferry terminal.
 When you arrive at Sugar Moon Farms, you’ll have the opportunity to learn about making maple syrup and the history of this delicious product.
 From here, head to their award-winning restaurant and try their legendary Maple Mac n’ Cheese.
 And don’t forget to stop in the gift shop to pick up some sweet souvenirs!